How does nutrition affect child development?

 Junk Food Addiction

-If children are addicted to junk food, it can be a constant battle to get them to eat real food.
+If children are obsessed to junk food, it can be a constant battle to get them to eat real food.

-Junk food is specially crafted to be addictive--to keep the person eating it coming back for more.
+Junk food is specially crafted to be flavorful--to keep the person eating it coming back for more.
 Manufacturers use synthetic ingredients in addition to refining processes to do this--and it works!

 Lack of Knowledge